Home

 This model is rated water resistant to 330 feet and has a resin case and band and a stationary resin bezel.

-Although this watch is cheap it is not without significant features.
 This model boasts chronograph functions, an alarm and both a lap timer and a countdown timer.
 These functions, along with the price point, has earned this watch many stellar reviews.

 Pros: